 I am an Assistant Professor of Music (Ethnomusicology) at Bard College in Annandale-on-Hudson, NY.
-My primary research interests include discourses of sovereignty and “wildness” in post-Soviet Ukrainian popular music, cultural policy, music and nationalism, and folklore and nuclear experience after Chornobyl.
-I also work on critical organology, and wrote my M.A. thesis on the piano accordion and its “cultural baggage” in the U.S. In February 2012, I received my Ph.D. in Ethnomusicology from Columbia University.
+My primary research interests include discourses of sovereignty and “wildness” in post-Soviet Ukrainian “ethno-music,” the legacy of Soviet cultural policies on music after socialism, and folklore and nuclear experience after Chornobyl.
+My M.A. thesis was in critical organology, examining the piano accordion and how players negotiate its “cultural baggage” in NYC.
+In 2012, I received my Ph.D. in Ethnomusicology from Columbia University.
 My dissertation, “‘Wild Music’: Ideologies of Exoticism in Two Ukrainian Borderlands,” was based on fieldwork that I conducted in Crimea and Western Ukraine in 2008-9.
 It was awarded distinction by the Columbia Graduate School of Arts & Sciences.
+I’m presently completing a book manuscript that expands on and re-theorizes the dissertation to account for recent political upheavals in Ukraine.
+I’m embarking on research for a second book on Soviet Ukrainian children’s music in the summer of 2017.
+In the fall of 2018, I will join the faculty at the University of California, Berkeley as an Assistant Professor in the Department of Music.

 In the fall of 2014, I began an appointment as Assistant Professor of Music at Bard College in Annandale-on-Hudson, NY.
 Previously, in 2013-14, I was the Jacyk Postdoctoral Fellow at the Centre for European, Russian and Eurasian Studies at the University of Toronto.
 In the fall of 2012, I was a Mihaychuk Postdoctoral Fellow at the Harvard Ukrainian Research Institute.
 Earlier in 2013, I was a Jacyk Visiting Instructor and Research Fellow at the Harriman Institute at Columbia University.